andyjakubowski/kingly-site/src/v1/contributed/Applying componentization to reactive systems - sample application.md

 [^merge]: Simple merge is used for non-DOM sinks (as in `Rx.Observable.merge`).
 Another example of such simple merge can be found in the [`cyclejs-utils`](https://github.com/cyclejs-community/cyclejs-utils) utility library for cycle.

-We are however going to do two things : inject pieces of state that will be used by both components, and massage the route input arriving through the router driver in a convenient form (basically removing a leading `/` if any).
+We are however going to do two things: inject pieces of state that will be used by both components, and massage the route input arriving through the router driver in a convenient form (basically removing a leading `/` if any).
 This can be done at any relevant level.
 However, as those sources of events and pieces of state will be used by the whole application, it is more DRY to inject them at the top level, so that all downstream components inherit them unless otherwise configured.
 For the same reason, we will configure the settings of the router driver once for all, and declare the list of sinks that the application handles at this level. `sinkNames` is mandatory for several components combinators to filter the sinks returned from children components, so we put it at the top level for the same DRY reasons.

 The `settings` and `sources` inheritance mechanism is described in the documentation for the `m` combinator and the [`InjectSourcesAndSettings` combinator](/projects/component-combinators/injectsourcesandsettings/).